ashierj/superdemo/doc/api/graphql/reference/index.md

 ### `CiRunnerMembershipFilter`

 Values for filtering runners in namespaces.
-The previous type name `RunnerMembershipFilter` was deprecated in 15.4.

 | Value | Description |
 | ----- | ----------- |